 Scrum estimates are made either through the use of Story Points or by using a conversion to hours.
 It is a Scrum exercise that weighs items from a sprint backlog with other items of the same backlog to determine the development effort involved.
 On the contrary, in Kanban, tasks are addressed by priority, and there is a tendency toward non-estimation.
 Kanban maintains a constant workflow contained within clear limits of the work in progress, but unlike in Scrum, timeboxing doesn’t exist, and there is no such thing as “the end of the sprint.”
 The fact that Kanban has limits goes hand in hand with its ability to detect and prevent bottlenecks, not only because of the visibility of progress but also because of the commitment to deliberate results in an agile way without having to estimate them in advance.
 Overall, this reduces overhead in the planning process and adds efficiency to the development process.
 In contrast to Scrum, because it does have estimates and timeboxing, Kanban allows CD to work with an endless workflow, which works better in a continuous paradigm.

 When it comes to supporting Continuous Deployment, it would appear that Kanban’s nature has an edge over Scrum in several regards.
 Primarily, its freedom from the timeboxing of sprints means that priorities can be shifted quickly to meet business needs.
 A necessary fix or newly-conceived improvement can flow through from its inception to being in-progress, and then through to automatic deployment at a rapid pace.
-Beyond that, Kanban’s roles for Service Request and Delivery managers appear more in-line with the flow of CD in comparison to Scrum’s more process-focused roles.
+Beyond that, Kanban’s roles for Service Request and Delivery managers appear more in-line with the flow of Continuous Deployment in comparison to Scrum’s more process-focused roles.

-In an era where being first to market (not just for a new product, but also continued innovation) is critical, the advantages that arise from the combination of Kanban and CD are noteworthy.
+In an era where being first to market (not just for a new product, but also continued innovation) is critical, the advantages that arise from the combination of Kanban and Continuous Deployment are noteworthy.
 The tools and processes used by an organization should be empowering and work together harmoniously.
 Although Scrum’s structured framework has many strengths, some of its principles appear to conflict with that of CD, warranting a second look for its practitioners.

-Given that there are many advantages to using Kanban for the context of CD, you may take an interest in adopting it, but being ready to make the switch involves other factors that are important to pay attention to.
+Given that there are many advantages to using Kanban for the context of Continuous Deployment, you may take an interest in adopting it, but being ready to make the switch involves other factors that are important to pay attention to.
 When choosing a new methodology, it’s important to understand how it works and the viability of being able to work with it.
 It may be the case that your current system is serving you well, or that a switch to Kanban (or even a hybrid approach like Scrumban) could benefit your organization.
 Ultimately, you must evaluate the options with your team and client in mind and determine what framework to adopt for the best results.